owuor91/mvp-template/readme.md

 # HackerNews

-This is an android app that allows users to read HackerNews articles.
-It consumes the hackernews v0 API.
+This is an android app that does abc.
+It consumes the xyz API.
 The application's architecture follows the Model-View-Presenter design pattern and is divided into 4 modules:

  - app - Contains the UI components of the app and the root of the dependency injection.
  - presentation - Contains presenter classes that obtain data from repositories, process and pass it to the views